 Most academic year externship placements are with public agencies and entities.
 Private employers must be reviewed and approved by the Faculty Externship Screening Committee in order to accept academic year externs.

-LEP is offered each fall and spring semester.
+Access2Practice is offered each fall, spring and summer semester.

 - Devote 16 hours per week to the fieldwork experience for a minimum of 224 hours.